kheller18/data-structures-algorithms/questions/AWS.md

      ![nat gateways vs instances differences](../images/aws/nat_gateways_instances.png)

 118. What is CloudWatch?
+     + `CloudWatch`: Helps in monitoring the AWS environments like CPU utilization, EC2, Amazon RDS instances, Amazon SQS, S3, Load Balancer, SNS, etc.
      + Depending on multiple metrics, it participates in triggering alarms.
-     + Helps in monitoring the AWS environments like CPU utilization, EC2, Amazon RDS instances, Amazon SQS, S3, Load Balancer, SNS, etc.

 119. What is an Elastic Transcoder?
-     + To support multiple devices with various resolutions like laptops, tablets, and smartphones, we need to change the resolution and format of the video.
-This can be done easily by an AWS Service tool called the Elastic Transcoder, which is a media transcoding in the cloud that exactly lets us do the needful.
+     + `Elastic Transcoder`: To support multiple devices with various resolutions like laptops, tablets, and smartphones, we need to change the resolution and format of the video.
+Elastic Transcoder is a media transcoding in the cloud that exactly lets us do the needful.
 It is easy to use, cost-effective, and highly scalable for businesses and developers.

 120. With specified private IP addresses, can an Amazon Elastic Compute Cloud (EC2) instance be launched?
 If so, which Amazon service makes it possible?
      + Yes.
 Utilizing VPC makes it possible (Virtual Private Cloud).